klittle314/COVID_control_chart_app/README.md

 ## Who can use this project?

 People who have a basic understanding of Shewhart control charts and want to apply control chart methods to characterize how reported deaths from COVID-19 change over time.
-People who have skills in R can modify the code in order to load data sources to replace the built-in sources and to consider other measures, like hospializations or ICU cases.
+People who have skills in R can modify the code in order to load data sources to replace the built-in sources and to consider other measures, like hospitalizations or ICU cases.

 ## Getting Started